 “The naming of the John Carroll University Sports Leadership program after Mike is a terrific way to honor one of the giants in intercollegiate athletics.
 Through our association with NACDA, we have all benefitted from Mike’s vision and leadership during our careers.
 He has been a mentor to all of us.”

 – David Roach, director of intercollegiate athletics, Fordham University

 “Mike has dedicated nearly his entire professional life to the enrichment of college athletics and the student-athlete experience.
 Mike has been unswerving in his dedication and determination to define and promote the integrity of intercollegiate athletics.”

 – Jim Phillips, vice president for athletics & recreation, Northwestern University

 “Mike is a pioneer in the field of intercollegiate athletics.
-It’s only fitting John Carroll University names its sports studies program after him.
+It’s only fitting John Carroll University names its sports leadership program after him.
 Mike has done so much for so many.
 I wouldn’t be where I am in my career had it not been for Mike and his support.”

 – Kevin Anderson, director of athletics, University of Maryland

 “Mike has devoted his life to ensuring the leaders of intercollegiate athletic programs were well informed about the issues confronting our industry.
 He grew the association from its humble beginnings to what it is today with a focus on learning and networking.”